Skyscanner/backpack-android/CONTRIBUTING.md

 - `Shift + D` : Toggle story view between RTL and LTR
 - `Shift + T` : Hide the toolbar

+## Token generation

+In some cases you may need to re-generate tokens after an update in foundation.
+To do so:
+- Ensure the version for foundations + SVGs is up-to-date in `package.json`
+- Run `npm install` to ensure the node package is installed
+- Run `./gradlew generateTokens` to generate the tokens
+- Commit the changes

 ## Code Style
 Code style is ensured by [detekt](https://github.com/detekt/detekt).
 It runs automatically during the `check` phase but can also be executed by running `./gradlew detekt`.